primefaces/primefaces/docs/11_0_0/components/datatable.md

     }
 }
 ```
-This may help to improve performance, but comes at the price of keeping an eye on https://github.com/primefaces/primefaces/issues/1921.
+This may help to improve performance but comes at the price of keeping an eye on https://github.com/primefaces/primefaces/issues/1921.

 DataTable calls your load implementation whenever a paging, sorting or filtering occurs with
 following parameters: